FredHutch/sas-transport/docs/design.md

 Where further conventions are arbitrary, they will follow TS-140.
 For example, the term "label" is used instead of "tag" or "description".

-**There will be a streaming interface to support very large data sets.**
+**There will be a streaming interface to support very large datasets.**

 The FDA says it supports datasets up to 5 GB.